RhetTbull/osxphotos/README.md

                                   the library if a photo is a burst photo.
   --skip-live                     Do not export the associated live video
                                   component of a live photo.
-  --skip-raw                      Do not export associated RAW images of a
+  --skip-raw                      Do not export associated raw images of a
-                                  RAW/jpeg pair.
-Note: this does not skip RAW photos if the RAW photo does not have an associated jpeg image (e.g. the RAW file was imported to Photos without a jpeg preview).
+                                  RAW+JPEG pair.
+Note: this does not skip raw photos if the raw photo does not have an associated jpeg image (e.g. the raw file was imported to Photos without a jpeg preview).
   --person-keyword                Use person in image as keyword/tag when
                                   exporting metadata.